学校政策

 General issues best raised with the school principal could include:

 The child’s community language school should always be the first point of contact.
 Issues are best resolved at the school.
-The Ethnic Schools Association of Victoria (ESAV), which is the umbrella organisation for accredited community language schools, expects most issues to be resolved at the school level.
+The Community Languages Victoria (CLV), which is the umbrella organisation for accredited community language schools, expects most issues to be resolved at the school level.

 The following guidelines will support parents/guardians who wish to make a formal complaint in relation to their child’s attendance at an accredited community language school.